NATURAL STONE

 Value and lifecycle cost

-Stone guarantees longevity, ease of maintenance, permanence and stability – all factors that help reduce the lifecycle cost of a building and improve the comfort of its users and owners.
+Stone guarantees longevity, ease of maintenance, permanence and stability – all factors that contribute to reducing the life-cycle cost of a building and improving the comfort of its users and owners.

 Types of stones

-Marble: Marble is a versatile material that can be used in bathrooms, flooring, kitchens, or furniture.
-With its strong colours, patterns, and finishes, marble is a defining material for the ambience of a room.
+Marble: Marble is a versatile material that can be used in bathrooms, flooring, kitchens and furniture.
+With its distinctive veins and varied shades, it embodies timeless elegance.
+Each piece of marble tells a story of sophistication, making this material a preferred choice for those looking to infuse their surroundings with a refined ambience.

-Quartzite: Similarly to granite, quartzite is a highly resistant material.
-However, unlike granite, quartzite has unique, vibrant colours and patterns.
-It is a great choice for projects that require decorative yet resistant properties, such as countertops and bathrooms.
+Quartzite: Like granite, quartzite is a resistant material.
+Its unique, vibrant colours and patterns make it an excellent choice for projects that require decorative and hard-wearing properties, such as worktops and bathrooms.

 Limestone: Limestone is characterised by its soft appearance and earthy tones.
-It is a popular choice for flooring and facade cladding, but can suit almost any project.
+It’s a popular choice for all kinds of projects, from flooring to facades.

 Connect with us